Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 India (negotiated decolonisation)

-- The development of technology - the railways, the postal system - and the spread of the English language created greater unity in India than ever before.
+- British modernisation and the development of technology - the railways, the postal system - and the spread of the English language created greater unity in India than ever before.
+British-introduced institutions, such as the judiciary and legislative councils, became platforms for Indians to challenge colonial authority and demand greater autonomy.

-- The Labour Party supported a rapid move to Indian independence.
+- The Labour Party and election of 1945: Labour supported a rapid move to Indian independence and was elected to government in 1945.

 On 3 June 1947, in New Delhi, Lord Mountbatten and the main leaders of India negotiate the partition of that country in accordance with the British plan.
 From left to right: Pandit Jawaharlal Nehru, Vice-President of the Interim Government; Lord Hastings Ismay, adviser to Lord Mountbatten; Lord Louis Mountbatten, Viceroy of India; and Muhammad Ali Jinnah, ‘Great Leader’ of the All-India Muslim League